Family farm: Newly industrialized countries

 In Brazil, there are about 4.37 million family farms.
 These account for 84.4 percent of farms, 24.3 percent of farmland area and 37.5 percent of the value of agricultural production.

 Developing countries

-In sub-Saharan Africa, 80% of farms are family owned and worked.
+In sub-Saharan Africa, 80% of the farms were family owned and worked by 2014.

 Sub-Saharan agriculture was mostly defined by slash-and-burn subsistence farming, historically spread by the Bantu expansion.